 A Unique Global Learning Forum

-During the forum, we study these items within the context of the increasingly extreme weather events, wildfires, increasing regulatory challenges, and a rapidly evolving technology landscape.
-Through a series of monthly webinars, this symposium will focus on how leading utilities use innovative inspection practices and advanced technologies to locate and prioritize problems, utilize new data sources to enable intelligent planning and risk assessment decisions, and drive efficiency through automated targeting of preventive actions.
+The IIIAAC global exchange is bringing together more than 45 international utilities from existing UMS Group-facilitated Global Learning Consortia to explore, collaborate, and advance key elements of asset and vegetation inspection technology, including aerial image and data capture, platform mix, mission planning, use of AI and Machine Learning to interpret results, and automated work notification and compliance assurance – all within the context of increasingly extreme weather events, wildfires, increasing regulatory challenges, and an rapidly evolving technology landscape.
+Through a series of monthly webinars, this symposium will focus on how leading utilities use innovative inspection practices and advanced technologies to locate and prioritize problems, utilize new data sources to enable smarter planning and risk assessment decisions, and drive efficiency through automated targeting of preventive actions.

 This forum is unique and designed to provide maximum value in several key ways: